 - 16 grape or cherry tomatoes, roughly quartered

-- Minced cilantro and a few diced tomatoes, for garnish
+- for garnish: additional minced cilantro and a few diced tomatoes

-- Veggies such as baby carrots and pepper strips, or baked tortilla or pita chips – for serving, if desired
+- optional for serving: veggies such as baby carrots and pepper strips, or baked tortilla or pita chips

-- Place all ingredients except tomatoes in a mini food processor and process until smooth (or desired consistency), scraping down the sides as needed.
+- Place all ingredients (except tomatoes and garnish) in a mini food processor and process until smooth (or desired consistency), scraping down the sides as needed.

 - Add tomatoes and pulse processor just enough to incorporate tomatoes and chop them slightly.